ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 <!-- xTO-DO: Discuss methodologies with Andrea Gallagher -->

+Large language models (LLMs) may automatically extract characteristics of social networks from vast amounts of qualitative unstructured and freely-formatted data that may otherwise be impossible to structure, such as e-mails, meeting minutes, interview transcripts, and open-ended narrative surveys.<sup><a href="#NetMinerBlog">14</a></sup>

 ### Feasibility<a name="feasibility"></a>

 <!-- How to assess whether an organization or workplace is capable of implementing and effectively using the solution? -->